Zuhaitz-dev/DSA/README.md

 ### 2nd Practice

 Working with rational numbers, vectors and matrices.

+### 3rd Practice

+Working with sparse and dense vectors.

 ## License